Being Camera-Shy: A Christchurch Wedding Videographer and photographer’s Guide to Stress-Free Film and photos in 2026

 You want to recognize yourselves in your wedding film.
 You don't want a "cookie-cutter" video that looks like every other wedding on the internet.

-The Solution: As a local filmmaker, I prioritize your unique energy.
+The Solution: As a local wedding filmmaker and photographer, I prioritize your unique energy.
 If you’re a high-energy couple who wants to dance at The Tannery, we capture that.
 If you’re quiet and sentimental, we focus on the soft glances and the small details.
 I don't force a "style" on you; I let your natural chemistry dictate how the film is edited.

 Final Thoughts (How a professional Christchurch wedding videographer can help you)

 Your wedding day is about celebrating your connection, not performing for a lens.
-When you hire a videographer who understands the Christchurch landscape and the importance of a relaxed atmosphere, you don't just get a video—you get to actually enjoy your wedding day.
+When you hire a wedding videographer or photographer who understands the Christchurch landscape and the importance of a relaxed atmosphere, you don't just get a video—you get to actually enjoy your wedding day.

 Are you planning a Christchurch wedding and feeling a little camera-shy?
 I’d love to chat about how we can capture your day in a way that feels 100% like you.